Analysis and X-ray tomography: Abel transforms

 We have thus found that if

 then

 This means that the Abel transforms are the operators on our block diagonal.
+(See exercises~\ref{ex:block-diag1} and~\ref{ex:block-diag1} and the surrounding discussion.)

-We want to show that if $\A_kf_k=0$, then $f_k=0$.
-That is, we want to show that the generalized Abel transform $\A_k\colon C((0,1])\to C((0,1])$ is an injection.
-(We will not need or prove that~$\A_k$ maps continuous functions to continuous functions.)
+We want to show for all $k\in\Z$ that if $\A_kf_k=0$, then $f_k=0$.
+That is, we want to show that the generalized Abel transform $\A_k\colon C((0,1])\to C((0,1])$ is an injection for all $k\in\Z$.
+(We will not need or prove that~$\A_k$ maps continuous functions to continuous functions, although it is true.)

 \begin{lemma} The generalized Abel transform $\A_k\colon C((0,1])\to C((0,1])$ is an injection.
 Moreover, $h\in C((0,1])$ can be calculated from~$\A_k h$ via

 \end{lemma}

 \begin{proof} It suffices to prove~\eqref{eq:abel-inv}.
 We start by examining the integral: